jonahadkins/jonahadkins.github.io/_posts/2020-02-16-states-on-states.md

 _Place or area with clustered or scattered buildings and a permanent human population (city, settlement, town, village).
 A populated place is usually not incorporated and by definition has no legal boundaries.
 However, a populated place may have a corresponding "civil" record, the legal boundaries of which may or may not coincide with the perceived populated place.
 Distinct from Census and Civil classes._

 Next, we'll run through a bunch of string searches for each state name, and apply matches as a new column called `nameLike`.
 So if we searched the place name column for `'%Virginia%'`, every match would get `Virginia` added in the new column.
-Once we're done with that, we cant count every occurrence of each state name and add that count to a new column.
+Once we're done with that, we cant count every occurrence of each state name and add that count to a new column. **ALSO** - DC is not included in here, but Guam, and Puerto Rico are.

 There's probably some better and quicker ways to go about it, but this is what worked for me.